Thinking Out Loud: Live performances

 On 26 October 2014, Sheeran performed the song on third live results show of series 11 of The X Factor.
 He also performed it on 9 November 2014 in the 2014 MTV Europe Music Awards.
 Sheeran also performed the song as a special guest at The Voice's live finale on 16 December 2014.
 Furthermore, Sheeran performed the track on the Christmas Special of The Jonathan Ross Show on 20 December 2014.
 He also performed the song at the 57th Annual Grammy Awards on 8 February 2015 along with John Mayer, Questlove, Adam Blackstone, and Herbie Hancock.
 Sheeran performed "Thinking Out Loud" on 13 April 2015 results show of the second series of The X Factor in New Zealand.
-Sheeran also performed "Thinking Out Loud" at the Victoria's Secret Fashion Show 2014.
+Sheeran also performed the song at the Victoria's Secret Fashion Show 2014.
+On 15 August 2024, Sheeran and Taylor Swift performed "Thinking Out Loud" at Wembley Stadium in London as part of a mashup with their collaborations "Everything Has Changed" and "End Game" for Swift's Eras Tour (2023–2024).

 Parodies and usage in media

 On 28 April 2015 episode of The Tonight Show Starring Jimmy Fallon, actor Jeremy Renner, known for his role as Hawkeye in the Avengers movies, performed on piano and sang a song captioned by Fallon's show on YouTube as "Hawkeye Sings About His Super Powers".
 While not parodying Sheeran's lyrics, it is sung to the same tune.
 The lyrics suggest that Hawkeye feels defensive compared with the other Avengers as he was the only mortally human one in a team of superhuman or enhanced heroes: "But listen, I've got powers too; they're pretty sweet. / I promise I can do so much more than just archery ... / I can open a pickle jar. / I'm friggin' Hawkeye. / Maybe I'm as super as they are."

 The song and video were also parodied in the CW series Crazy Ex-Girlfriend.
 Titled "Let's Have Intercourse", the song was sung by Scott Michael Foster with Rachel Bloom appearing in the scene dancing with Foster in the same manner as Sheeran and Cherry.
 The lyrics are an appeal by Foster's character, Nathaniel Plimpton III, to series protagonist Rebecca Bunch (Bloom) to have sex whilst trapped in an elevator.
-The song was featured in the 2016 film Me Before You.
-It was also covered in the film Bridget Jones's Baby.
-This song was also used during a December 25, 2017 Christmas NBA Game between the Cleveland Cavaliers and the Golden State Warriors during the 2017–18 NBA season.